 How is the Preservation of Nasca Lines?

-Given the scarcity of rain, wind, and erosion in the desert, the geoglyphs have been very well preserved over the centuries.
+Given the desert’s scarcity of rain, wind, and erosion, the geoglyphs have been preserved well over the centuries.

 Unlike other relics worldwide, the Nasca Lines were primarily saved from unintentional destruction, thanks to their location in the desert.